Best National Parks to Visit in Winter (Activities + RV Travel Tips)

 California

-Like Yellowstone, Yosemite National Park is incredibly busy during the summer months, but transforms into an enchanted haven of snowy beauty during the winter.
-Not only will you find some seriously fun winter activities here, but you aren’t likely to run into any crowds at all during your cold weather visit.
+Like Yellowstone, Yosemite National Park is incredibly busy during the summer months.
+However, it also transforms into an enchanted haven of snowy beauty during the winter.
+Not only will you find some seriously fun winter activities at Yellowstone, but you aren’t likely to run into any crowds at all during your cold weather visit.

 The Badger Pass Ski Area is the main hub for winter sports in Yosemite.
 Here you’ll find ski rentals and both cross-country and downhill skiing.
 Ice skating is available at the Curry Village outdoor rink and is an absolutely wonderful winter activity that is pretty unique when it comes to national park winter activities.